Vikmanatus/fastlane-plugin-automated_versioning/README.md

 A simple fastlane plugin to help automate versioning of mobile applications

+A complete example of integration is available on this [link](https://github.com/Vikmanatus/fastlane-versioning-example)

 **Note to author:** Add a more detailed description about this plugin here.
 If your plugin contains multiple actions, make sure to mention them here.

 ## Example